You are here

 If you’re a first year student, you can receive free membership during your first year of training if you complete and return your application and direct debit forms to us.
 We will contact you with details of your membership after we have processed your application.
 This should only take a couple of weeks.

 The complimentary membership is valid from 1 October of the year you start your training until 30 September the following year.
+If your course is not a traditional 3 or 4 year programme, complimentary membership is still available.
+Please contact our membership department if this is the case.

-If you join the Society before the end of your first semester, you’ll receive a free gift of a 4GB memory stick, which is loaded with useful documents but still has heaps of space to save your university work on.
-You won’t need to pay until the free year ends and you can cancel your direct debit at any time.
+You won't need to pay until the free year ends and you can cancel your direct debit at any time.
 Don’t panic about paying!
 We have a very secure payment system and never share your details with other organisations.
 In the unlikely event of a fraudulent withdrawal from your account, you are protected by the Direct Debit guarantee and entitled to an immediate refund from your bank or building society.

 Student membership fees for students in all other years can be found here.